4km3/hms/docs/day1/CI/slides/CI.md

 ---

-### Process Overview
+### Process Overview (server side)

-- Developers commit source code to a SCM
+- Developers commit source code to an SCM
 - A CI tool checks out the changes uploaded to the SCM
 - It then runs a batch of tests over the new code
-- If all tests are passed, the artifacts are versioned and stored
+- If all tests are passed, the artifacts produced are then versioned and made available
 - The feedback of the build process is made available to the developers

 ---